OpenSHT/SmartHub/README.md

 ![GitHub stars](https://img.shields.io/github/stars/OpenSHT/SmartHub?style=social)
 ![GitHub contributors](https://img.shields.io/github/contributors/OpenSHT/SmartHub)

+## Reason to Exist:

-<h4>This project aims to fill a gap in the market of smart home thermostats for Do-It-Yourselfers; those looking to build their own projects without having to tackle the learning curve of larger ecosystems (OpenHAB, SmartThings, etc).</h4>
+<h4>This project aims to fill a gap in the market of smart home thermostats for Do-It-Yourselfers and Power-users; those looking to build their own projects and have full control, without having to tackle the learning curve of larger ecosystems (OpenHAB, SmartThings, etc).</h4>

-<p>The end goal is to provide greater extensibility than modern competitors (EcoBee, Nest, etc) in terms of extra sensors and custom settings on your homes temperature control.
+<p>The goal is to provide greater extensibility than modern competitors (EcoBee, Nest, etc) in terms of extra sensors, types of sensors and custom settings on your homes temperature control.
 Currently the system supports:</p>

 <ul>
-	<li>up to x20 BLE temperature/humidity/motion sensors (Indoor/Outdoor)</li>
+	<li>up to x20 Bluetooth Classic temperature/humidity/motion sensors (Indoor/Outdoor)</li>
+    <li>Unlimited 2.4 GHz NRF wireless sensors (within limits of compute power)</li>
+    <li>Future support for simultaneous use of BLE sensors</li>
 	<li>App settings for home, awake, and away temperature setpoints</li>
 	<li>Intelligent operation by correlating with outdoor temperature (OpenWeatherMap/Sensors)</li>
 </ul>